RajanKumarYadav/Automated-Machine-Learning-on-Microsoft-Azure/README.md

 # Step 3: Choosing & Deploying the Best Model

-In this step AutoML Experiment is completed, Now we have choosde best ML model among all the available model based on higher Accuracy.And after that we deployed that model so all the stake holder of the project can consume the ML Service.
+In this step AutoML Experiment is completed, Now we have choosed best ML model among all the available model based on higher Accuracy.And after that we deployed that model so all the stake holder of the project can consume the ML Service.

 Figure 7: Best Model Selected